lake4790k/lockfree-mcts-java/README.md

 ### Results

-Result from the included n x k TicTacToe game
+Result from the included n x k TicTacToe game on an `i7 5820k`

 ![](benchmark.png)